 But the then governor, Rick Snyder, surprised many when he vetoed the bill that would legalize sports betting, and now the issue has come to somewhat of a standstill.
 So, for the time being, MI sports betting is still illegal.
 It is possible to bet on horse racing and greyhound racing though.

 There are a number of gambling sites that allow Michigan residents to bet on horses and greyhounds, BetAmerica and TVG among them.

 Michigan online betting is technically legal, which adds to the confusion surrounding the vetoing of the bill.
 The Michigan Lottery was introduced in 2014, and Fantasy Sports contests are also available.

 Any State in the US can approve online and sports betting, so long as the regulation doesn’t break any Federal law.
 New Jersey won their case at the Supreme Court in 2018 and became one of the first to pass legislation on online betting.
+Now Sports Betting in New Jersey is thriving in the Garden State and is generating a lot of revenue with protected bettors by licenced bookmakers.
 Other states have joined in legalizing online betting, with the possibility of sports betting being added in the near future.

 For now, Michigan remains as one of the numbers of US states still deliberating possible legislation.
 If MI sportsbook does get introduced, whether as retail or Michigan online sportsbooks, this could open up the opportunity to bet on a number of popular sports.

 Across other parts of the world, particularly in the United Kingdom and Europe, betting on soccer, basketball, football, and tennis is incredibly popular.
 The thought is that its popularity will spread to the United States if, of course, sports betting laws are passed.